 Start With a Stability Ball

 Using a stability ball or exercise ball can help keep your body in proper position.
 In order to do this, you would position the ball in the middle of your back against a wall.
 Make sure your feet are hip to shoulder distance apart.
-Place your hands on your hips.
+In addition, place your hands on your hips.
 Slowly descend into the squat, keeping your eyes forward, as if you are sitting in a chair.
 Once your thighs break parallel to the floor, ascend back to the starting position and repeat for desired number of reps.
 I recommend 2-3 sets of 12-15 reps.

 Medicine Ball Squat

 As an advanced version to the wall squat, the medicine ball squat will challenge your upper body in addition to your lower body.
 The set up remains the same as the stability ball wall squat, except you will hold a medicine ball in your hands at your chest to help your upper body stay upright.
 I also recommend 2-3 sets of 12-15 reps for this exercise.
-The medicine ball should most likely not exceed 8-10 lbs.
+So, the medicine ball should most likely not exceed 8-10 lbs.

-While the perfect squat may not be something one can accomplish, there is certainly an ideal squat and ways to achieve it.
+In conclusion, while the perfect squat may not be something one can accomplish, there is certainly an ideal squat and ways to achieve it.
 By following the exercises and stretches mentioned in this article, you can certainly get very close to a perfect squat!
 If you would like help with achieving this, please CONTACT US today!